-A. Filing a Complaint.
-Any Person(s) who claims he/she has been aggrieved by an unlawful practice prohibited in Section 903 of this Ordinance may make, sign and file a verified complaint alleging violations of this Ordinance, which shall include the following information:
+A. Any person(s) who claims he/she or it has been aggrieved by an unlawful practice prohibited in § 6-1103 of this Part may make, sign and file a verified complaint alleging violations of this Part, which shall include the following information:

-The name and address of the aggrieved Person(s); 2) The name and address of the Person(s) alleged to have committed the prohibited practice; 3) A concise statement of the facts, including pertinent dates, constituting the alleged discriminatory practice; and 4) Such other information as may be required by the Borough.

-Complaints may be filed in person at the Borough Manager's office, or by mailing such complaints to the Borough Manager's office or to the Chair of the Human Relations Commission.
-All complaints must be received by the Borough Manager's office or by Human Relations Commission within one hundred and eighty (180) days of the alleged act of discrimination to be considered timely.

-The Borough Manager's office shall convey all original complaints received by that Office to the Chair of the Human Relations Commission within ten (10) days of the Office's receipt of such complaints.
+- (1) The name and address of the aggrieved person(s); - (2) The name and address of the person(s) alleged to have committed the prohibited practice; - (3) A concise statement of the facts, including pertinent dates, constituting the alleged discriminatory practice; - (4) If applicable, the address and a description of the dwelling unit which is involved; and - (5) Such other information as may be required by the Borough. - B. Complaints may be filed in person at the Borough Manager's office, or by mailing such complaints to the Borough Manager's office or to the Chairperson of the Human Relations Commission.
+All complaints must be received by the Borough Manager's office or by Human Relations Commission within 300 days of the alleged act of discrimination to be considered timely. - C. The Borough Manager's office shall convey all original complaints received by that Office to the Chairperson of the Human Relations Commission within 10 days of the office's receipt of such complaints.

+2. Notification and answer.
-B. Notification and Answer.
-Within thirty (30) days of its receipt of a Complaint, the Human Relations Commission shall: 1) send a copy of the complaint to the Person(s) charged with a discriminatory practice (the "Respondent(s)"); and 2) send a notice to the Person(s) aggrieved, informing them that their complaint has been received.
-If the complaint alleges discrimination on a basis proscribed under federal or state law, the notice sent to the Person(s) aggrieved shall also inform them of their right to file with the state Human Relations Commission and/or with the federal Equal Employment Opportunity Commission.

-The Respondent(s) shall file a written verified answer to the complaint within sixty (60) days of their receipt of the complaint.
+- A. Within 30 days of its receipt of a complaint, the Human Relations Commission shall send a copy of the complaint to the person(s) charged with a discriminatory practice [the "respondent(s)"] and send a notice to the person(s) aggrieved, informing them that their complaint has been received.
+If the complaint alleges discrimination on a basis proscribed under federal or state law, the notice sent to the person(s) aggrieved shall also inform them of their right to file with the state Human Relations Commission and/or with the federal Equal Employment Opportunity Commission. - B. The respondent(s) shall file a written verified answer to the complaint within 60 days of their receipt of the complaint.
 An answer to a complaint may be filed in the same manner as an original complaint.
-If the answer is filed with the Borough Manager's office, it shall be conveyed by the Borough Manager to the Chair of the Human Relations Commission within ten (10) days of the Borough Manager's office's receipt thereof.
-The Commission shall promptly send a copy of the answer to the Person(s) aggrieved.
+If the answer is filed with the Borough Manager's office, it shall be conveyed by the Borough Manager to the Chairperson of the Human Relations Commission within 10 days of the Borough Manager's office's receipt thereof.
+The Commission shall promptly send a copy of the answer to the person(s) aggrieved.